CelsoBlackfyre/CelsoBlackfyre/README.md

 # Hello there!!<br><br>

-## I'm Celso Carvalho Jr, a Systems Development student at SENAI - MG.<br>
+## About me:
+### My name is Celso Carvalho Jr, I’m currently studying Systems Development at SENAI - MG.
+My goal is to become a professional in Full Stack Development.
+I love technology and have contact with it since I was a kid.
+Growing up in this environment made me want to learn how to use and be part of the creation of systems and apps.
+This is my space to share what I can do, what I’ve learned and hope that I can contribute to great things.<br>

 ### Interests:
 ### - Full-Stack Web Development <br><br>